 - Configure the Network Agents to collect detailed metrics for the individual Connections used on that link.

 - Drill down to find the root cause in an individual Connection.

-You can copy IPs and ports for individual connections from the Network Dashboard.
-This makes it easy to forward this information to operations and other personnel when troubleshooting an issue.
-To copy IPs and ports:
+Copy IP addresses and ports for individual connections from the Network Dashboard enabling you to forward this information to operations and other personnel when troubleshooting an issue.
+To copy IP addresses and ports:

-- Click on a link to open the link popup and go to the Connections tab.
+- Click a link to open the link popup, and go to the Connections tab.

-- Right-click on the selection and choose Copy IP addresses to clipboard.
+- Right-click the selection and select Copy IP addresses to clipboard.

-- This release does not support the following Network Flow Map features:
+- This release does not support these Network Flow Map features:

 - Federated Flow Maps